MLortki/ADA2018-Project-Quality-of-Space-AMG/README.md

-# Title

-Analysis of Quality of Space in Switzerland and how it can guide us towards Improvement of Societal Wellbeing
+# Analysis of Quality of Space in Switzerland and how it can guide us towards Improvement of Societal Wellbeing

 # Abstract
 A 150 word description of the project idea, goals, dataset used.
 What story you would like to tell and why?
 What's the motivation behind your project?